Stackeduary/JavaRemoteEE23/Notes-1.24.2023.md

 - objects can be comprised/composed of other objects

-problem: nheritance can lead to combinatorial explosion
+problem: inheritance can lead to combinatorial explosion
 - in car and truck example:
   - car, truck
   - manual, autopilot